-Dr. James Sells is the assistant dean for Academics, Counseling Department Chairperson and professor for the School of Psychology & Counseling at Regent.
+Dr. James Sells is a professor for the School of Psychology & Counseling at Regent and the Rosemarie S. Hughes Endowed Chair of Christian Thought in Mental Health Practice.
 He received his B.A. in Social Science and Secondary Education from Biola University, his M.A. in Educational Ministries from Wheaton College, his M.S.Ed. in Counseling from Northern Illinois University, and his Ph.D. in Counseling Psychology from the University of Southern California.

 Sells is a licensed psychologist.
 His major areas of interest are marital and family therapy, supervision/professional identity formation, international applications of counseling and forgiveness/reconciliation.
 Sells acknowledges themes of reconciliation, the size and complexity of our world with respect to the intricacy of life, and the unique individuality of every person as forces that have not only affected the direction of his life but influence the practice of counseling and psychology at large.